felix-le/dynamicly_project_interview_fe/README.md

 ## Flow

 1. [Build BE - Node.js, Express for getting the data from the database (MongoDB)](https://github.com/felix-le/dynamicly_project_interview_be)

+- run the server
+- connect to the MongoDB
+- get the data from the database
+- build filter, sort, pagination
+- fix mongodb error UnhandledPromiseRejectionWarning
+- updated function follow FE

 2. [Build FE - React, Redux for displaying the data](https://github.com/felix-le/dynamicly_project_interview_fe)

+- npx create react app
+- add style
+- working on RestApis
+- connect redux - save data state
+- create table component
+- create Modal components
+- working on add new an expense
+- add pagination
+- working on UI
+- working on other features (Edit, Delete, Update)